 The RFP responses are in, and now the real fun begins.
 Your team has to sort through responses to find the winner, or the final contestants, that best suit your needs.
 Scoring is a delicate and lengthy process, and there’s plenty of room for accidental error.

-1. Score the responses by question, not by vendor.
+1. Score the responses by question, not by the vendor.

 2. Gather your attachments.